High by the Beach

 "High by the Beach" is a song recorded by American singer-songwriter, and record producer Lana Del Rey for her fourth studio album, Honeymoon (2015).
-Written by Del Rey, Rick Nowels, and Kieron Menzies, it was released as the lead single from the album on August 10, 2015 Preceded by a premature online leak.
+Written by Del Rey, Rick Nowels, and Kieron Menzies, it was released as the lead single from the album on August 10, 2015.
 A synth-led trap-pop and power pop ballad, it is more uptempo and pop-indebted than Del Rey's previous releases but prominently recalls the hip hop and trip hop influences of her 2012 album, Born to Die.
 The song is based around electronic production, a trap beat, and an orchestral organ arrangement.

 "High by the Beach" received widespread acclaim, with critics praising the song's production, Del Rey's vocals and cited it as more radio-friendly than her previous songs.
 It debuted at number 51 on the Billboard Hot 100 a week after its release, spending three weeks on the chart altogether.
 The song also ranked at number 89 in Triple J's Hottest 100 songs of 2015 in Australia.